PrestaShop/prestashop.github.io/news/_posts/2021-12-14-prestashop-beyond-1-7.md

 ## Final words

-The current target for PrestaShop 8's feature freeze in April 2022, with a final release expected by mid-2022.
+The current target for PrestaShop 8's feature freeze is April 2022, with a final release expected by mid-2022.
 You can follow our updates on [this GitHub issue](https://github.com/PrestaShop/PrestaShop/issues/26427).

 We are really excited about building the future of PrestaShop with you!
 Tell us what you think in the comments, or [chat with us on Slack](https://www.prestashop-project.org/slack/).